Quasi-Gorensteinness of extended Rees algebras: Introduction

 \section{Introduction}

 A Noetherian ring having a canonical module is called \textit{quasi-Gorenstein} if it is locally isomorphic to the canonical module.
 Clearly, a ring is Gorenstein if and only if it is quasi-Gorenstein and Cohen-Macaulay.
 Murthy \cite{Mu64} showed that a Cohen-Macaulay UFD having a canonical module is Gorenstein.
 In general, the UFD property implies quasi-Gorensteinness if the ring has a canonical module.
-There exists a complete UFD's having a canonical module which are not Cohen-Macaulay, see \cite[Theorem 5.8]{FK74}.
+There exists a complete UFD having a canonical module which is not Cohen-Macaulay, see \cite[Theorem 5.8]{FK74}.
 This shows that a quasi-Gorenstein ring needs not to be Gorenstein in general.
 Surprisingly, the quasi-Gorenstein property implies the Gorensteinness for some classes of extended Rees algebras.
-For definitions of blowup algebras, see Section 2.
 In this regard, Heinzer, M.-K. Kim, and Ulrich posed the following question.

 \begin{ques}[{\cite[Question 4.11]{HKU05}}] Let $(R,\m)$ be a local Gorenstein ring and let $I$ be an $\m$-primary ideal.
 Is the extended Rees algebra $R[It,t^{-1}]$ Gorenstein $($equivalently Cohen-Macaulay$)$ if it is quasi-Gorenstein? \end{ques}